Undercover Mode Asked a Question Nobody Wants to Answer

 Undercover Mode isn’t Anthropic doing something uniquely bad.
 It just made an unspoken choice visible, in ~90 lines of TypeScript.

 The question isn’t “is it wrong to use AI to write code?”
 It isn’t.
 And AI-written code is only going to become a larger share of every codebase.
-The harder question is: how do we handle a growing codebase where more and more parts have no human who truly understands them — just “AI generated it, tests passed, merged”?
+The harder question is: how does the industry handle a growing codebase where more and more parts have no human who truly understands them — just “AI generated it, tests passed, merged”?

 undercover.ts surfaced that question.

-You’ve now seen those 90 lines.
-You’ve watched an AI read them to you out loud.
-This isn’t Anthropic’s problem, or open source’s problem — it’s already in your codebase.
+Those 90 lines are out in the open now.
+An AI just read them aloud.
+This isn’t Anthropic’s problem, or open source’s problem — it’s already in every team’s codebase.